ctfpilot/ctfp/README.md

 - [Hetzner Cloud](https://www.hetzner.com/cloud) account with one or more Hetzner Cloud projects
 - [Hetzner Cloud API Token](https://console.hetzner.cloud/projects) - For authenticating with the Hetzner Cloud API
 - [Hetzner S3 buckets](https://console.hetzner.cloud/projects) - For storing the Terraform state files, backups and challenge data.
-We recommend using 3 separate buckets with seperate access keys for security reasons
+We recommend using 3 separate buckets with separate access keys for security reasons
 - [Cloudflare](https://www.cloudflare.com/) account
 - [Cloudflare API Token](https://dash.cloudflare.com/profile/api-tokens) - For authenticating with the Cloudflare API
 - [3 Cloudflare controlled domains](https://dash.cloudflare.com/) - For allowing the system to allocate a domain for the Kubernetes cluster.
 Used to allocate management, platform and challenge domains.